chandanchanchal/hive-excercise/README.md

 5. What is the frequency of 'sms', 'calls' by each day of week.
 What about by hour of day?

-6. Make a UDF as java file for hive (by extending UDF class I guess) to convert timestamp in calls data to something that a db like mysql can understand clearly and then use that udf in a query

-7. Find which users sent at least 10 more messages in the month of Jan than in the month of Feb.
+6. Find which users sent at least 10 more messages in the month of Jan than in the month of Feb.

-8. Find which users sent smses but did not make calls (can you use NOT IN, how to replace NOT IN by JOINS)
+7. Find which users sent smses but did not make calls (can you use NOT IN, how to replace NOT IN by JOINS)

-9. What is the difference between managed and external tables?
-When to use what? - added in the folder MoreInformation.

-10. What does describe function do? - added in the folder MoreInformation.

-11. What does collect_set standard aggregate function does? - added in the folder MoreInformation.

-12. Types of File formats in hive - added in the folder MoreInformation.

-13. What is the difference between truncating a table and deleting all records from it in hive? - added in the folder MoreInformation.